Carrier screening is available in Australia

 Carrier screening is a genetic test that can tell people if they have an increased chance of having children with an inherited genetic condition.
 Our genes provide instructions for our bodies to grow, develop and function.
 We all carry changes in our genes, that’s what makes each of us unique.
 Sometimes a change in a gene can make the gene faulty, affecting the way that it works or stopping it from working at all.

 Genetic conditions are caused by these genetic faults.
-Genetic carrier screening looks for these genetic faults and can tell people if they are carriers for genetic conditions.
+Carrier screening looks for these genetic faults and can tell people if they are carriers for genetic conditions.

 What is Carrier Screening